openstack-archive/poppy/doc/source/gettingstarted_gerrit.rst

 Before you begin
 ~~~~~~~~~~~~~~~~

 To familiarize yourself with Poppy, try it out using the information in our [https://github.com/stackforge/poppy repo].
-When you are ready to start contributing, you will need to execute an [https://wiki.openstack.org/wiki/How_To_Contribute#Contributors_License_Agreement OpenStack CLA].
-This is required before you can submit reviews to our [https://github.com/stackforge/poppy Poppy StackForge Repo].
-For information about how prepare for contribution, please consult the [https://wiki.openstack.org/wiki/How_To_Contribute How To Contribute]] wiki page.
+When you are ready to start contributing, you will need to execute an [http://docs.openstack.org/infra/manual/developers.html#account-setup OpenStack CLA].
+This is required before you can submit reviews to our [https://git.openstack.org/cgit/stackforge/poppy Poppy StackForge Repo].
+For information about how prepare for contribution, please consult the [http://docs.openstack.org/infra/manual/developers.html developer guide]].

 Learn about Gerrit
 ------------------